Beyond Accuracy and Complexity: The Effective Information Criterion for Structurally Stable Symbolic Regression: Experiments

-\textbf{White-box experimental results.} Figure~\ref{fig:whitebox_results} summarizes the white-box results.
-As shown in the left panel, integrating EIC into MCTS and GP improved both accuracy and compactness, moving them from the second to the first tier of the Pareto front.
-This is because EIC, as a regularizer, can prevent overfitting and enhance generalization accuracy to test set data.
-It also reduces formula length by penalizing unnecessary complexity.
-In contrast, while methods such as DSR and RSRM produce compact formulas with relatively low EIC values (Figure~\ref{fig:EIC_vs_Complexity}), their predictive accuracy is much lower.
-This suggests that although unit constraints can avoid unreasonable structures, they also shrink the search space and limit expressiveness
+\textbf{White-box experimental results.} Figure~\ref{fig:merged_results} (left) summarizes white-box results (full results in Appendix~\ref{app:search_results}).
+Integrating EIC advanced MCTS and GP from the second to the first Pareto tier, improving both their accuracy and compactness.
+This improvement can be attributed to EIC explicitly penalizing structurally irrational patterns, which prevents excessive operator stacking and acts as a regularizer to enhance generalization.
+Consequently, although EIC targets an objective distinct from the standard Accuracy-Complexity trade-off, it synergistically improves both metrics.
+This structural improvement is corroborated by Appendix Figure~\ref{fig:app_eic_dist}, where EIC values for both methods drop significantly toward ground-truth levels—a natural consequence of explicitly minimizing EIC during the search.
+In contrast, while DSR and RSRM yield compact formulas with low EIC (Figure~\ref{fig:EIC_vs_Complexity}), their significantly lower accuracy suggests that their manual constraints, while effectively avoiding unreasonable structures, inevitably shrink the search space and limit expressiveness.

-The right panel shows the EIC distribution under different noise levels.
-With EIC, both MCTS and GP consistently achieve lower values than their vanilla versions, approaching those of real physical formulas.
-This demonstrates that EIC not only improves performance but also prevents the generation of structurally unreasonable, hard-to-interpret formulas, making it a better constraint solution than unit constraints or manually designed nested rules.

-\textbf{Black-box experimental results.} Figure~\ref{fig:blackbox_results} shows the results on 122 black-box problems.
-In the left panel, incorporating EIC improved the Pareto front positions of GP and MCTS, moving them from Tier 2 and Tier 4 to Tier 1 and Tier 3, respectively, demonstrating that excluding structurally unreasonable formulas with EIC can enhance symbolic regression performance even on real-world problems without known ground truth.
-However, while EIC improved both accuracy and simplicity for MCTS, it improved simplicity but reduced accuracy for GP.
-This likely reflects the presence of datasets with relationships too complex to be captured by interpretable formulas of reasonable structure.
-As a regularizer, EIC guides search away from unreasonable forms, but also prevents generating overly complex formulas to overfit the intricate patterns in the data.

-The right panel shows EIC distributions, where incorporating EIC substantially reduces unreasonable structures in both MCTS and GP.
-Compared to the white-box results in Figure~\ref{fig:whitebox_results}, this effect is even stronger in the black-box setting, suggesting that when underlying relationships are unclear, symbolic regression tends to rely on overly complex functional forms, leaving more room for improvement in formula plausibility.